-- Providing additional support for older children, ages 6 to 13, who may need before/after-school or other care with a new annual tax-free subsidy of $750 per child;
+- Additional support for older children, ages 6 to 13, who may need before/after-school or other care with an annual tax-free subsidy of $750 per child

 On this page:

 Eligibility to Participate

 The subsidy is administered through a University employee’s dependent care flexible spending account (FSA).
 To be eligible for the subsidy, you must:

 - Be a benefits-eligible SU faculty or staff member eligible to participate in the University’s dependent care FSA.

 - Be unmarried or, based on IRS rules for dependent care flexible spending accounts, have a spouse/partner who is:

 - Employed at least part-time;